Hey there! Planning a trip to a new city? Worried about staying safe?

 Don't draw attention to yourself

-But it can be hard for traveling families to blend in with the locals.
+It can be challenging for traveling families to blend in with the locals.
 When you all take the subway or walk down a city street together on a Tuesday morning, you're obviously tourists.

-However, there are still things you can do to avoid drawing the attention of thieves.
+However, here are a few tips to avoid drawing the attention of thieves.
 They include:

 - Don't show cash or expensive items like jewelry, cameras, or electronics.
 These items make you a target for thieves.